Russ Harvey Consulting - Computer and Internet Services

 Probably the most important aspects to consider are your software and hardware requirements.

-If you have a significant investment in Windows software or hardware that is impossible to replace, you may need to move to Windows 11 even if it means investing in a new computer and necessary updates to your software.
+If you have a significant investment in Windows software or hardware that is impossible to replace, you may need to move to Windows 11 even if it means investing in a new computer and updating your software.

 Email